vallyre/kit-trader-local/README.md

+Kit-trader is a single-purpose marketplace for the selling, trading and donation of previously-owned uniform kits.
+Built with React with a Ruby/Rails back end.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>